goomcoom/vuex-module-maker/readme.md

 ### Mutations

 Mutations follow the same rules as [getters](#getters) but in the context of mutations the names are prefixed with 'set' instead of 'get' by default.

-See the [config](#config) section on how to control how names are generated.
+> See the [config](#config-naming) section for details on changing the naming rules.

 The mutations that are assigned depend on the type, see the [available types](#available-types) section for more info about type specific mutations.

+> See the [config](#config-types) section for details on changing the mutation settings.

 ```javascript
 const template = {